Barior2004/Trinh-Quoc-Bao---AWS-internship-report1/themes/hugo-theme-learn/README.md

   gren changelog  --override --generate --tags=all
   ```

-- Fix the date for the current release in CHANGELOG.md
+- Fix the .Date for the current release in CHANGELOG.md
-- Add the changelog to git and update the tag
+- Add the changelog to git and up.Date the tag

   ```shell
   git add CHANGELOG.md